2019–20 SEHA League: Competition format

 The culmination of the season, the SEHA Final 4, continues in its existing format, with the four top teams from the competition competing for the title over one weekend.
 The host and schedule for this year's Final Four tournament was announced on 25 February 2020.

 Team information

 The SEHA – Gazprom League Executive Committee made decision that 12 participants will play in two groups in the upcoming season.
-Telekom Veszprem, Motor Zaporozhye, Eurofarm Pelister, Metaloplastika Sabac, HC Spartak Moscow and Beijing Sport University are the new clubs that will join the 9th SEHA – Gazprom League season.
+Telekom Veszprem, Motor Zaporizhzhia, Eurofarm Pelister, Metaloplastika Sabac, HC Spartak Moscow and Beijing Sport University are the new clubs that will join the 9th SEHA – Gazprom League season.